nasa/Common-Metadata-Repository/oracle-lib/README.md

 ### Manually installing the Oracle JDBC Jars

-1. Download oracle Jars from Oracle's website.
+Download oracle Jars from Oracle's website.
 You can usually google for each of the jar files with a search term such as "oracle ucp jar" to find the location of each jar file.
 You need to download the following:

   * `ojdbc6.jar` - Orcale JDBC Driver
   * `ucp.jar` - Universal Connection Pool (not bundled with the JDBC driver)
   * `ons.jar` - Oracle Notification Services (should be on the same page as the JDBC driver)

 In each case, be sure you get the version matching the versions specified in the `project.clj`.
-2. `cd oracle-lib`
+1. `cd oracle-lib`
-3. `mkdir support`
+2. `mkdir support`
-4. Put the Jars in `oracle-lib/support`
+3. Put the Jars in `oracle-lib/support`
-5. From `oracle-lib`, run `./support/install_oracle_jars.sh` which will install the oracle jars in your local maven repository.
+4. In the project root directory, run `cmr install oracle-libs` which will install the oracle jars in your local maven repository.

 ## License